Education in Vietnam: University

 From 2002 to 2014, university entrance was based on the scores achieved in the Universities and Colleges Selection Examination (TSĐHCĐ).
-Since 2015, the Universities and Colleges Selection Examination have been abolished (along with the High School Graduation Examination), to be replaced by a unified test, which is the National High School Examination (THPTQG).
-The THPTQG was stopped after 2019, then High School Graduation Examination (TNTHPT) was held again, with the results able to be used by universities for admission or consider admission based on the results of new self-organized admission tests, such as Aptitude Test (VNU, VNU-HCM, HNUE, HCMUE, and Vietnamese police academies), or Thinking Skills Assessment (HUST).
+The TSĐHCĐ and the High School Graduation Examination (TNTHPT) were abolished in 2015 and replaced by a unified test, the National High School Examination (THPTQG).
+The THPTQG was stopped after 2019, and the TNTHPT resumed.
+Universities can use the results for admissions, or they can use new self-organized admission tests, such as Aptitude Test used by VNU, VNU-HCM, HNUE, HCMUE, and Vietnamese police academies, or Thinking Skills Assessment used by HUST.

-High school graduates need high scores to be admitted to universities.
-Securing a place in a public university is considered a major step in a successful career, especially for rural or otherwise disadvantaged people.
-The pressure on the candidates therefore remains very high, despite the measures taken to reduce the importance of these exams.
-The demand for student placements into universities outweighed the supply, where around 1.3 million students would choose to enroll into universities, but only 600,000 could be supplied due to lack of teaching staff at the tertiary level or post-secondary level.
-This prompted major calls for the government to help expand the tertiary sector, especially with increasing trend of enrolments into university from 1990 to 2019.
-Additionally, university admissions is highly competitive.
+The demand for student placements into universities outweighed the supply, where around 1.3 million students would choose to enroll into universities, only 600,000 could be supplied due to lack of teaching staff at the tertiary level or post-secondary level.
+This prompted calls for the government to help expand the tertiary sector, especially with increasing trend of enrolments into university from 1990 to 2019.

-Normally, candidates take three exams for the fixed group of subjects they choose.
-There are many fixed groups of subjects, the main ones being: